Brian-Gaffney/YouTube-video-length-Chrome-extension/README.md

 		If the <a> tag contains a string deeply nested then attach near that level

 	A proper icon

+	Show more than just duration
+		Rating
+		Videos that have had the sounds muted
+		Availability
+			Deleted
+			Geo locked
+			Age limit

 	Grunt file
 		SCSS